cedricdd/CodinGame/Magnets/Readmd.md

 Note: The board's top-left position is [0, 0].

 # Constraints
-* 6 ≤ width ≤ 10
+* 5 ≤ width, height ≤ 10
-* 5 ≤ height ≤ 9
+* Allotted response time to output in first turn is ≤ 3s

-Allotted response time to output in first turn is ≤ 7.5s Allotted response time to output in other turns is ≤ 50ms
+* Allotted response time to output in other turns is ≤ 50ms